scanner-research/tv-news-ingest-pipeline/README.md

 # TV News Ingest Pipeline

 The TV News Ingest Pipeline is series of scripts designed to extract data and metadata from videos (specifically broadcast news).
-Though pipeline is intended for use with the
+Though the pipeline is intended for use with the
 [TV News Viewer](https://github.com/scanner-research/tv-news-viewer), where this module extracts (and formats) the data for the viewer to load, it can